 Per the prior studies - EDC shall build the substation facilities as required to support the interconnection of the interconnection customer proposed facility up to the point of disconnect.
-The interconnection would consist of installation of pole, instrument transformers, cabinet, main line disconnect on both sides of tap line, pole mounted recloser (Viper/Intellirupter) and primary metering at POI.
+The interconnection would consist of 3-wire, 34,5kV meter and tap position installation, install main line disconnect switches on both sides of line tap, install Intellirupter at POI, new 34.5kV line extension from substation to POI.
 The interconnection customer would be responsible for construction to the point of disconnect.
 All costs shall be paid for and/or reimbursed by the interconnection customer pursuant to Article 5 of this agreement.
 The interconnection customer is required to construct all facilities which connect to EDC's facilities or otherwise interface with EDC's facilities, all as determined by EDC's final, detailed engineering, in accordance with EDC's published standards.